Tim Shadbolt: Invercargill mayoralties

 In mid-August 2021, Deputy Mayor of Invercargill Nobby Clark pushed for a vote of no confidence in Shadbolt's leadership.
 Shadbolt had drawn criticism from fellow councillors for using Invercargill City Council (ICC) properties to store his personal belongings.
 In response, Shadbolt alleged that he was the victim of workplace bullying and criticised the leaking of a mayoral email to the media.

-On 17 August, it was reported that Invercargil City Council CEO Clare Hadley had illegally accessed an email written by Shadbolt and used it against him during a closed council meeting.
+On 17 August, it was reported that Invercargill City Council CEO Clare Hadley had illegally accessed an email written by Shadbolt and used it against him during a closed council meeting.
 Following her apology, Shadbolt and councillors also welcomed an external investigation into the email leak.
 An informal survey conducted by the Otago Daily Times found that 82% of respondents (157 individuals) believed that Shadbolt should resign as Mayor of Invercargill.

 In mid-July 2022, Shadbolt was involved in a dispute with Deputy Mayor Clark over whether the Council should cover his rental car expenses when attending a Local Government New Zealand conference in Palmerston North.
 Shadbolt argued that he was entitled to financial support from the ICC since he was representing Invercargill ratepayers in his capacity as Mayor.
 Clark contended that Shadbolt should pay for the rental car expenses himself as he had previously done in 2021.

 In mid-September 2022, Shadbolt attracted media attention when he abstained from participating in the Southland Business Chamber's mayoral debate during the 2022 Invercargill mayoral election.
 Shadbolt instead issued a statement stating that "After nine terms in office, you should be well aware of my strengths and weaknesses.
 It is for my challengers to take up the gauntlet and prove themselves to you."
 On 8 October, he lost the election with 847 votes; former deputy mayor Nobby Clark won with 6537.

-Shadbolt was New Zealand's second longest-serving mayor, after George Perry who was mayor of Hokitika for 31 years (from 1911 to 1942).
+Other endeavours

+Television

+Shadbolt had numerous appearances on New Zealand television, including the series That's Fairly Interesting.
+He appeared in an advertisement promoting New Zealand cheese in the 1990s, repeating the phrase "I don't care where, as long as I'm mayor", in reference to his dual mayoralties.
+He admitted later that the phrase was developed by an advertising agency.

+He appeared as a contestant on several game shows, including The Weakest Link in 2001, the New Zealand version of Dancing with the Stars where he placed 3rd, and the comedy gameshow 7 Days as a guest participant in the round Yes, Minister.